 Avec le consentement unanime,

-Ordered, That the following change be made to the membership of the following Committee:
+Ordered, That the following changes be made in the Order of Precedence for Private Members’ Public Business:-

 ORDERS OF THE DAY